 Princeton, NJ 08541-6151

-- Transcripts from international postsecondary institutions.
-An official copy of record of study, grade obtained, examinations passed, and any diplomas, certificates, or degrees received at all secondary, postsecondary, university, and professional schools attended must be sent directly to Embry-Riddle by the school.
+- Transcripts from international post-secondary institutions.
+An official copy of record of study, grade obtained, examinations passed, and any diplomas, certificates, or degrees received at all secondary, post-secondary, university, and professional schools attended must be sent directly to Embry-Riddle by the school.
 These records must arrive in the Admissions Office in the original envelope with an unbroken seal to be considered official.
-Both native documents and English translations are required.
-In addition, applicants may be required to have these transcripts evaluated by an outside evaluation service.
-If so required, the applicant will receive specific instructions about obtaining the evaluation during the admission process.
-The fee charged for this service is the responsibility of the applicant.
-The service provider must send the course-by-course evaluation directly to Embry-Riddle.
-Following is a list of international translation and evaluation providers:
+All International undergraduate applicants who have any educational experience outside the United States may be required to provide an official evaluation in English including the cumulative grade-point average.
+High school students are required to have a document-by document evaluation.
+Students with university credit are also required to have a course-by-course evaluation.

 New York, NY 10274-5087